 For the majority of the Trust's financial instruments, quoted market prices are readily available.
-However, certain financial instruments, for example, over the counter derivatives or unquoted securities are fair valued using valuation techniques.
+However, certain financial instruments such as unquoted securities are fair valued using valuation techniques.
 Valuation techniques including models use observable data to the extent possible.
 However, areas such as credit risk, volatilities and correlations require management to make estimates.
 Changes or assumptions about these factors could affect the reported fair value of financial instruments.